 The University of Guam's graduate Environmental Science Program is a rigorous and challenging program, designed to produce graduates equipped with essential knowledge and skills and committed to the highest standards of professional integrity in research and application of environmental science to matters of public interest.
 The core curriculum thus contains consists of six courses totaling 18 credit hours: The "inner core" is three courses totaling nine hours, centered on the essential skills of scientific thought and practice and the basic tools of applied environmental science.
 Scientific Competence & Integrity (EV/BI508, 3 credit hours) addresses critical thinking, the defining methods of science and the evolution of scientific thought and practice, problems associated with the application of science to public problems, both past and present, and historical and contemporary ethical issues in scientific and professional practice.
-The other two courses are "tools" courses: Advanced Statistical Methods (EV/BI507, 4 credit hours), which equips students with quantitative skills for rigorous experimental design and interpretation; and Biological Literature & Scientific Writing (EV503, 2 credit hours), which hones skills in scientific and technical writing.
+The other two courses are "tools" courses: Advanced Statistical Methods (EV/BI507, 4 credit hours), which equips students with quantitative skills for rigorous experimental design and interpretation.
+Biological Literature & Scientific Writing (BI503, 2 credit hours) provides rigorous training in scientific writing.
 Building on these basic courses, is an "outer core" of three three-hour courses in each of the three sub-disciplines-biology-ecology, geosciences-engineering, and economics-management.
 Students take all three of these courses, irrespective of which sub-discipline they choose for their concentration.
-This suite of courses, thus equips each student with the essential knowledge and skills from each of the three subdisciplines that define environmental science.
+This suite of courses, thus equips each student with the essential knowledge and skills from each of the three sub-disciplines that define environmental science.
+Finally, students admitted to the program must demonstrate proficiency in spoken English and presentation skills to the satisfaction of the program admissions committee.
+If, however, if the advisory committee determines that the student would benefit from additional formal instruction in oral presentation it may recommend Environmental Literature & Scientific Presentation (EV504, 1credit hour) in addition to the minimum requirements.